 If everybody stopped others from being hurtful, imagine how much better life would be for all of us.

-What advice would you give to families who want to start out a travelling lifestyle?: Just start.
-You cannot perfect your traveling style and know how to do it well just by reading other peoples’ blogs.
+Just start traveling; get out there.
+You cannot change somebody’s perspective on life or understand another’s culture from your couch.
+You can’t perfect your traveling style and know how to do it well just by reading other peoples’ blogs.
 You have to pack up the kids and go.
 Catch a plane.
 Jump on a boat.
 Hit the road.
 There is no better teacher than experience.
+There’s no better way to impact the world around you than to be out in it. 🙂